-The State is including budget for production of all system-generated notices from the RIBridges system.
+The State is including budget for production of all system-generated notices from the RI Bridges system in accordance with SMD #16-004.
+Postage is not included in this budget.

 10.2.4 UHIP M&O Security and Support

 Total Budget for M&O Security and Support for FFY19 = \$650,000